 And we can’t forget the handwritten lyrics to the Beatles’ “In My Life,” which some critics consider the greatest song ever written.
 Seeing those words written in their original form on a faded sheet of paper is amazing.

 Moving ahead in time, we’ve now reached the punk era era, represented here by Blondie, Talking Heads, the Sex Pistols, and Patti Smith, depicted in action figure form.
-I used to subscribe to Rolling Stone when I was a teen and couldn’t stand Patti Smith because it seemed like she was in every issue, for no apparent reason, even though she was completely irrelevant to me as a Top 40 pop music fan.
-Fortunately, I later came around to appreciate her music.
+I used to subscribe to Rolling Stone magazine when I was a teen and couldn’t stand Patti Smith because it seemed like she was in every issue, for no apparent reason, even though she was completely irrelevant to me as a Top 40 pop music fan.
+Of course, I later came around to appreciate her music and attitude.

 Joey Ramone’s leather jacket.
 I wanna be sedated.